agccie/ACI-EnhancedEndpointTracker/docs/install.rst

 Container Arguments
 ~~~~~~~~~~~~~~~~~~~

+This section lists the available arguments to the ``/home/app/src/Service/start.sh`` startup script
+which executed by default when starting the container.

 **-r** ``role``

     The role for the container to execute.
 There are several different roles required for the app